tensorflow/addons/CONTRIBUTING.md

 **All new components/features to Addons need to first be submitted as a feature request issue.
 This will allow the team to check with our counterparts in the TF ecosystem and ensure it is not roadmapped internally for Keras or TF core.
-These feature requests will be labeled with `grace` while we determine if it should be included in Addons.**
+These feature requests will be labeled with `ecosystem-review` while we determine if it should be included in Addons.**

 The tensorflow/addons repository contains additional functionality fitting the following criteria: